shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 **Note:** Multiple data sources are supported in a single Dataflow.

 IT team has already established a link to Dataverse and applied the necessary data transformations, mirroring those in the Power BI Desktop file.
-They have ingested this data to Lakehouse in Admin workspace and have given us access to the table(s).
+They have ingested this data to Lakehouse in the Admin workspace and have given us access to the table(s).
 We are going to create a Shortcut for the Lakehouse IT team.

 By the end of this lab, you will have learned:
 - How to connect to SharePoint using Dataflow Gen2 and ingest data into Lakehouse